This post may include affiliate links. Thank you for your support.

 These Asian Brussel Sprouts are insanely fast and easy to prepare!
 They’re tender, yet crispy and bursting with sweet and spicy flavor!
 Generously drizzled with a silky, sweet peanut based sauce, this recipe for brussels sprouts is oh-so delicious.
 Serve your crispy asian brussel sprout as the ultimate vegetarian appetizer, a delicious vegetable side dish or a light vegan entree.

-Update: This post was originally published in March 2018.
+Update: This recipe was originally published in March 2018.
 I made updates to the post below to include more information about brussels sprouts.
 Plus, I added a recipe video to show you how easy this crispy brussels sprout recipe is to make!

 Hi, friends!
 I have got a question for you today: brussels sprouts – yay or nay?
 I am team yay – all day, every day and twice on Sundays – so much yay!
 But, truth be told, I didn’t grow up eating brussels sprouts, and before I attended culinary school I was convinced I hated them.